 Phage are considered as being safe for therapeutic use, with few if any side-effects having ever been reported.
 Pain was reported in one study, and was related to the rapid release of endotoxins as the phage lysed the bacteria, which is what happens also with antibiotic therapy.

 Medline citations published during 1966-1996 on the use of therapeutic phage in humans were reviewed in the Journal of Infection (Alisky J., et al., 1998₃).
 The overall success rate for phage therapy was reported to be in the range of 80-95%.
-Historically, bacteriophage were seldom subjected to scientifically valid evaluations.
+Historically, bacteriophage were seldom subjected to scienti+cally

 Respiratory Infections: MRSA-incited Ventilator-Associated Pneumonia (MRSA-VAP)